 Investor perspectives

-- Fund investor motivations for allocating to private credit (yield, diversification, downside protection)
+- Fund investor motivations for allocating to private credit

 - The importance of the track record (DPI vs. IRR)

-- Fee structures and alignment
+- Fund structures and fee alignment

 Outlook & Opportunities

-- Impact of macro environment (rates, inflation, geopolitics)
+- Impact of macro environment

-- Medium-term outlook for private credit as a sub-asset class
+- Medium-term outlook for private credit

 Program preparation